Kapoeta East County, Eastern Equatoria State

 Economy & Livelihoods

 Kapoeta East County is located in Eastern Equatoria State.
-It borders Kapoeta North County, Kapoeta South County and Budi County to the west and Jonglei State (Pibor County) to the north.
-It also borders Ethiopia to the east and Kenya to the south, with the extreme south-west border of Kapoeta East also bordering Uganda.
+It borders Kapoeta North County, Kapoeta South County, and Budi County to the west, and Jonglei State (Pibor County) to the north.
+It also borders Ethiopia to the east and Kenya to the south, and its extreme southwestern border also borders Uganda.

-The county falls within the south-eastern semi-arid pastoral livelihood zone.
-The Toposa people are primarily cattle-keepers, but also herd sheep and goats.
-Subsistence farming is also practiced, but on a smaller scale compared to other counties in the state – with one study estimating that about 54% of households engage in agriculture (FAO/WFP 2018).
-The same estimate was reported in data from 2021 (FAO/WFP 2022).
-In 2021, gross cereal yields were estimated to be 0.85 tonnes per hectare, increasing to 0.9 tonnes per hectare in 2022 (FAO/WFP 2023).
-Some cereal production takes place, mainly sorghum, but on a limited scale.
+The county lies within the southeastern semi-arid pastoral livelihood zone.
+The Toposa people are primarily cattle-keepers, but they also herd sheep and goats.
+Subsistence farming is practiced, though on a smaller scale than in other counties in the state – one study estimated that about 54% of households engage in agriculture (FAO/WFP 2018).
+The same estimate was reported in 2021 data (FAO/WFP 2022).
+In 2021, gross cereal yields were estimated at 0.85 tonnes per hectare, increasing to 0.9 tonnes per hectare in 2022 (FAO/WFP 2023).
+Some cereal production occurs, mainly sorghum, but on a limited scale.

-Food insecurity has remained at Crisis (Phase 3) fairly constantly in Kapoeta East between 2016 to 2022.
-In November 2024, the IPC projected the county as being at a crisis (IPC level 3) level of food insecurity, with conditions projected to deteriorate to emergency levels (IPC level 4) between December 2024and July 2025.
-A 2020 REACH assessment found residents in 32% of assessed settlements were coping with a lack of food by going days without food and residents in 72% of settlements described the hunger they were experiencing as severe or the worst it can be.
-51% of assessed settlements were home to residents who were selling livestock to cope with food insecurity and 65% of settlements reported livestock disease as present.
-A 2022 REACH assessment noted improvements in these indicators, with 27% of assessed settlements describing hunger as severe.
+Food insecurity in Kapoeta East remained at Crisis (Phase 3) fairly consistent between 2016 and 2022.
+In November 2024, the IPC projected that the county would remain in Crisis (IPC level 3) food insecurity, with conditions expected to deteriorate to Emergency (IPC level 4) between December 2024 and July 2025.
+A 2020 REACH assessment found that residents in 32% of assessed settlements were coping with a lack of food by going days without food, and residents in 72% of settlements described the hunger they were experiencing as severe or the worst it can be.
+51% of assessed settlements were home to residents who were selling livestock to cope with food insecurity, and 65% of settlements reported livestock disease.
+A 2022 REACH assessment noted improvements in these indicators, with 27% of assessed settlements reporting severe hunger.
 However, settlements reported an increase in the selling of livestock to offset food insecurity, which rose to 86%.
-Since December 2022, the Jie community of Kapoeta East has been suffering from food insecurity resulting from severe drought, forcing people to migrate in search of food and water (Radio Tamazuj 2023a).
+Since December 2022, the Jie community in Kapoeta East has been suffering from food insecurity due to severe drought, forcing people to migrate in search of food and water (Radio Tamazuj, 2023a).

 Infrastructure & Services

 In December 2024, the WHO reported that Kapoeta East County had twenty-four (24) health facilities, of which sixteen (16) were functional.
-These functional facilities included ten (10) primary health care units (PHCUs), six (6) primary health care centres (PHCCs), and no hospitals.
-This means there were approximately 0.86 PHCUs per 15,000 people and 1.71 PHCCs per 50,000 people in the county at that time.
+These functional facilities comprised ten (10) primary health care units (PHCUs), six (6) primary health care centers (PHCCs), and no hospitals.
+This translates to approximately 0.86 PHCUs per 15,000 people and 1.71 PHCCs per 50,000 people in the county at that time.

-According to OCHA’s 2025 Humanitarian Needs Overview, there are an estimated 113,801 people in need in Kapoeta East County, which represents approximately 65% of the county’s total population reported by OCHA for 2025.
-For comparison, in 2024, OCHA reported that there were an estimated 161,866 people in need in Kapoeta East County, of whom 158,315 were non-displaced people, with the remainder comprising IDPs and returnees.
+According to OCHA’s 2025 Humanitarian Needs Overview, an estimated 113,801 people are in need in Kapoeta East County, representing approximately 65% of the county’s total population reported by OCHA for 2025.
+For comparison, in 2024, OCHA reported that an estimated 161,866 people were in need in Kapoeta East County, of whom 158,315 were non-displaced people, with the remainder comprising IDPs and returnees.

 Conflict Dynamics

-Although Kapoeta East has been relatively insulated from the direct effects of the Sudanese and South Sudanese civil wars, the county headquarters of Narus was an epicentre for conflict and displacement at several points in the second Sudanese civil war (1983-2005).
-Narus served as an SPLM/A administrative base and recruitment area following its capture by the movement in 1988, which followed intense fighting that began in 1985 (van Leeuwen 2004, p.35; Walraet 2011, p.10).
-Narus also served as a transit point for displaced persons after Kapoeta town was captured from the SPLM/A by the Sudanese government in May 1992, due to its proximity to the logistics and humanitarian hub at Lokichogio in northern Kenya (HRW 1993).
-The town was held by the SPLM/A until the end of the war in 2005, though was bombed on several occasions by the Sudanese Airforce.
-Despite the close association of the area with the SPLM/A, tensions and intermittent low-level conflict – including over land – were reported between parts of the local Toposa community and the SPLM/A during the war.
-As with other areas of Eastern Equatoria, disputes relating to land took on an ethnic inflection – in this case due to many of the SPLM/A forces stationed in Narus being from the Dinka community – touching on sensitive questions of ethnic belonging and local residency (van Leeuwen 2004, pp.36-38).
-Tensions were often eased following the interventions of the Diocese of Torit (which relocated to Narus in 1992) and the Sudanese Women’s Voice of Peace NGO.
-As is noted below, Kapoeta East was also affected by cross-border conflicts during the second civil war, notably along the disputed border with Kenya.
+Although Kapoeta East has been relatively insulated from the direct effects of the Sudanese and South Sudanese civil wars, the county headquarters of Narus was an epicenter of conflict and displacement at several points during the second Sudanese civil war (1983-2005).
+Narus served as an SPLM/A administrative base and recruitment area following its capture by the movement in 1988, after intense fighting began in 1985 (van Leeuwen, 2004, p.
+35; Walraet, 2011, p.
+10).
+Narus also served as a transit point for displaced persons after Kapoeta town was captured from the SPLM/A by the Sudanese government in May 1992, given its proximity to the logistics and humanitarian hub at Lokichogio in northern Kenya (HRW 1993).
+The town was held by the SPLM/A until the end of the war in 2005, though it was bombed on several occasions by the Sudanese Air Force.
+Despite the area’s close association with the SPLM/A, tensions and intermittent low-level conflict – including over land – were reported between parts of the local Toposa community and the SPLM/A during the war.
+As with other areas of Eastern Equatoria, land disputes took on an ethnic inflection – in this case because many of the SPLM/A forces stationed in Narus were from the Dinka community – touching on sensitive questions of ethnic belonging and local residency (van Leeuwen 2004, pp. 36-38).
+Tensions were often eased through interventions by the Diocese of Torit (which relocated to Narus in 1992) and the Sudanese Women’s Voice of Peace NGO.
+As noted below, Kapoeta East was also affected by cross-border conflicts during the second civil war, notably along the disputed border with Kenya.

-The major threats to people’s livelihoods in Greater Kapoeta (Kapoeta North, South and East) are cattle raiding, armed banditry and persistent droughts.
-Community consultations carried out in 2012 found that competition over water, a lack of healthcare and poor education were compounding threats to security in the county (UNDP 2012).
+The major threats to people’s livelihoods in Greater Kapoeta (Kapoeta North, South, and East) are cattle raiding, armed banditry, and persistent droughts.
+Community consultations carried out in 2012 found that competition over water, a lack of healthcare, and poor education were compounding threats to security in the county (UNDP, 2012).
 They also noted longstanding tension between the Toposa and Murle in Jonglei to the north.
-Much of the southern border of Kapoeta East County (including the Ilemi Triangle, discussed below) is disputed with Kenya, with such disputes overlapping and connecting with tensions and raiding between the Toposa and Turkana pastoralists from northern Kenya (UNDP 2020).
-However, co-operation between communities – particularly during times of scarcity – is also present in the disputed Ilemi Triangle, as is cross-border peacemaking (Snel and de Vries 2022, pp.23-25).
+Much of the southern border of Kapoeta East County (including the Ilemi Triangle, discussed below) is disputed with Kenya, with these disputes overlapping and feeding tensions and raiding between the Toposa and Turkana pastoralists from northern Kenya (UNDP, 2020).
+However, co-operation between communities – particularly during times of scarcity – is also evident in the disputed Ilemi Triangle, as is cross-border peacemaking (Snel & de Vries, 2022, pp. 23-25).

-In addition to the Toposa, the Nyangatom** community are based in the Ilemi Triangle and parts of Nyangatom woreda of Ethiopia’s Southern Nations, Nationalities, and Peoeple’s Region.
-They have historically close and co-operative relations with the Toposa, and reportedly have positive relations with the Murle.
-However, once co-operative relations between the Nyangatom and the Turkana communities have steadily worsened over a number of decades – in part due to tensions over the status of the Ilemi Triangle, alongside unresolved localised conflicts – while relations with the Nyangatom and their neighbours on the Ethiopian side of the border are uneven, with some reportedly marked by recurrent conflicts, in particular between parts of the Nyangatom and Dassanech communities (Ynitso 2012, pp.355-359; Snel and de Vries 2022).
-To the north of the county, the Jiye/Jie have had stretches of both peaceful and acrimonious relations with parts of the Toposa (Simonse 2000, p.51, Ynitso 2012, p.357), while relations between parts of the Jiye/Jie and the Murle have been characterised in recent decades by fluctuating levels of conflict (Simonse 2000, p.52-53), as is discussed further in the profile for Pibor County.
+In addition to the Toposa, the Nyangatom** community is based in the Ilemi Triangle and parts of Nyangatom woreda in Ethiopia’s Southern Nations, Nationalities, and Peoples’ Region.
+They have historically close and cooperative relations with the Toposa and reportedly positive relations with the Murle.
+However, relations between the Nyangatom and the Turkana have steadily worsened over a number of decades – in part due to tensions over the status of the Ilemi Triangle, alongside unresolved localised conflicts.
+Relations with the Nyangatom and their neighbors on the Ethiopian side of the border are uneven, with some reportedly marked by recurrent conflicts, in particular between parts of the Nyangatom and Dassanech communities (Ynitso 2012, pp.355-359; Snel & de Vries, 2022).
+To the north of the county, the Jiye/Jie have had stretches of both peaceful and acrimonious relations with parts of the Toposa (Simonse 2000, p.51; Ynitso 2012, p.357), while relations between parts of the Jiye/Jie and the Murle have been characterised in recent decades by fluctuating levels of conflict (Simonse, 2000, pp.52-53), as discussed further in the profile for Pibor County.
 Inter-clan conflicts have also been reported among parts of the Jiye/Jie (UNMISS 2019).
-As noted above, the Kuron Peace Village was established to promote peace among communities from the area, including the Toposa, Murle, and Jiye/Jie (Angu 2021).
+As noted above, the Kuron Peace Village was established to promote peace among communities from the area, including the Toposa, Murle, and Jiye/Jie (Angu 2,021).

-With the outbreak of the national conflict in 2013, many people fled from South Sudan back to Kakuma refugee camp in northern Kenya, transiting through Kapoeta East and using the Narus border crossing.
-While the area was largely spared from fighting between the belligerents, road banditry has affected the crucial link between Kapoeta and Narus/Nadapal border crossing.
+With the outbreak of the national conflict in 2013, many people fled from South Sudan back to the Kakuma refugee camp in northern Kenya, passing through Kapoeta East and using the Narus border crossing.
+Although the area was largely spared fighting between the belligerents, road banditry has affected the crucial link between Kapoeta and the Narus/Nadapal border crossing.

-A significant portion of Kapoeta East County falls within the Ilemi Triangle, which is an area claimed by both Kenya and South Sudan, and has been used by pastoralists from the Turkana, Nyangatom, and Toposa communities.
-The size of the disputed area ranges between 4,000 and 5,400 square miles (Collins 2005), with a number of revisions among British colonial officials from Kenya and Sudan accounting for the varying sizes of the area (Winter 2019).
-The dispute dates back to a (partial) attempt at delineating the tri-border area between Sudan, Ethiopia, and Kenya by British colonial authorities which was partially completed in 1914, and was later subject to informal adjustments in recognition that the 1914 line did not fully take into account grazing areas used by Turkana pastoralists.
-Escalating cattle raiding resulted in both colonial-era and post-independence Kenyan security forces gradually deploying to outposts further north into the Triangle, at times with the tacit agreement of Sudanese authorities, who had refrained from developing an administrative or security presence in the area (Winter 2019).
+A significant portion of Kapoeta East County lies within the Ilemi Triangle, an area claimed by both Kenya and South Sudan and used by pastoralists from the Turkana, Nyangatom, and Toposa communities.
+The size of the disputed area ranges from 4,000 to 5,400 square miles (Collins, 2005), with revisions among British colonial officials from Kenya and Sudan accounting for the varying sizes (Winter, 2019).
+The dispute dates back to a (partial) attempt by British colonial authorities to delineate the tri-border area between Sudan, Ethiopia, and Kenya, which was partially completed in 1914 and later subject to informal adjustments recognition that the 1914 line did not fully account for grazing areas used by Turkana pastoralists.
+Escalating cattle raiding led both colonial-era and post-independence Kenyan security forces to gradually deploy to outposts further north in the Triangle, at times with the tacit agreement of Sudanese authorities, who had refrained from establishing an administrative or security presence in the area (Winter, 2019).

-The Toposa and Turkana have a history of inter-marriage, which has formed the basis for negotiating agreements over grazing areas and resolving cases of cattle theft (Johnson 2010, p.96).
-However, during the 1980s and 1990s the spread of firearms and the increasing severity of both internal and cross-border cattle raiding has placed these relations under strain, while contentious deployments of the Kenyan military has been associated with displacement from the Ilemi Triangle (Johnson 2010, p.99).
+The Toposa and Turkana have a history of intermarriage, which has served as a basis for negotiating grazing agreements and resolving cases of cattle theft (Johnson, 2010, p.
+96).
+However, during the 1980s and 1990s, the spread of firearms and the increasing severity of both internal and cross-border cattle raiding have placed these relations under strain, while contentious deployments of the Kenyan military have been associated with displacement from the Ilemi Triangle (Johnson, 2010, p.99).

-While small-scale clashes between Toposa and Turkana pastoralists have occurred, the discovery of oil in nearby Turkana County in Kenya has raised the stakes of territorial claims.
-As of 2021, both the Kenyan and South Sudanese governments offered bidding on distinct oil blocks in the disputed area, though given the absence of proven oil reserves and infrastructure needed for producing and transporting oil from the area, oil production is unlikely in the short term (Snel and de Vries 2022, p.26).
-However, the area has reportedly been a site of historical alluvial gold panning (Johson 2010, p.99).
-In 2016, South Sudan and Kenya established a Joint Border Commission and appointed a Joint Technical Team to resolve the border dispute, however to date no resolution has been established.
-This process was given new life in mid-2019 with the signature of a Memorandum of Understanding between Kenyan and South Sudanese governments, though progress on demarcating the border is limited (Snel and de Vries 2022).
+While small-scale clashes between Toposa and Turkana pastoralists have occurred, the discovery of oil in nearby Turkana County, Kenya, has heightened the stakes in territorial claims.
+As of 2021, both the Kenyan and South Sudanese governments offered bidding on separate oil blocks in the disputed area.
+However, with no proven oil reserves and the infrastructure needed to produce and transport oil from the area absent, oil production is unlikely in the short term (Snel & de Vries, 2022, p.
+26).
+The area has reportedly been a site of historical alluvial gold panning (Johson, 2010, p.
+99).
+In 2016, South Sudan and Kenya established a Joint Border Commission and appointed a Joint Technical Team to resolve the border dispute; however, to date, no resolution has been reached.
+This process gained new momentum in mid-2019 with the signing of a Memorandum of Understanding between the Kenyan and South Sudanese governments, though progress in demarcating the border has been limited (Snel & de Vries, 2022).

 In addition to the Ilemi Triangle, the area around Nadapal town is disputed by South Sudan and Kenya.
-The Nadapal area – which lies to the south-west of Kapoeta East, and is outside of the Ilemi Triangle – has been a focal point of sporadic conflict and raiding for several decades.
-Conflict involving groups of Turkana and Toposa pastoralists escalated in the late 1990s in the context of the second Sudanese civil war (1983-2005), though a reconciliation meeting was held in 2002.
-The same year, with the approval of the Kenyan government, the SPLM/A established a customs and immigration checkpoint at Nadapal (Eulenberger 2009, p.41).
-Nadapal served as the SPLM/A border checkpoint after 2002, though the status of Nadapal became an international issue between Kenya and the regional government of Southern Sudan following two incidents in 2009 (Eulenberger 2013; Winter 2019, pp.51-53).
-Since February 2023, Kapoeta East has experienced renewed cross-border conflict involving Toposa and Turkana pastoralists in the Nadapal area (Radio Tamazuj 2023b), resulting in demonstrations by South Sudanese residents of the area against the presence of Kenyan forces (Eye Radio 2023).
-In a meeting between Eastern Equatoria State officials and their Kenyan counterparts in May 2023, both parties agreed to enhance security provision in the border area and exchange military attaches, as they await the completion of the ongoing border demarcation (Radio Tamazuj 2023c).
+The Nadapal area – located southwest of Kapoeta East and outside the Ilemi Triangle – has been a focal point of sporadic conflict and raiding for several decades.
+Conflict among Turkana and Toposa pastoralist groups escalated in the late 1990s amid the second Sudanese civil war (1983-2005), though a reconciliation meeting was held in 2002.
+The same year, with the approval of the Kenyan government, the SPLM/A established a customs and immigration checkpoint at Nadapal (Eulenberger, 2009, p.
+41).
+Nadapal served as the SPLM/A border checkpoint after 2002, but its status became an international issue between Kenya and the regional government of Southern Sudan following two incidents in 2009 (Eulenberger, 2013; Winter, 2019, pp. 51-53).
+Since February 2023, Kapoeta East has experienced renewed cross-border conflict involving Toposa and Turkana pastoralists in the Nadapal area (Radio Tamazuj, 2023b), resulting in demonstrations by South Sudanese residents of the area against the presence of Kenyan forces (Eye Radio, 2023).
+In a May 2023 meeting between Eastern Equatoria State officials and their Kenyan counterparts, both parties agreed to enhance security in the border area and exchange military attaches while awaiting completion of the ongoing border demarcation (Radio Tamazuj, 2023c).
+In December 2025 and January 2026, the elements of SPLA-IO attacked Nadapal, the border town, and Narus, the county headquarters, resulting in some deaths and displacement.
+However, the SSPDF has repulsed them from these two locations.

 Administration & Logistics